persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - left side : 1 variable in the list view
       - right side, 4 tabs : MetaModel - Moments - Sobol indices - Parameters

-      - Metamodel tab : plot + R2 table
+      - Metamodel tab : plot + Relative error table
       - when changing the variable, the tabs are updated
       - when metamodel plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
       - check tables are well drawn

   - chaos_2

     - click on the 'Run' button
     - error message : 'No results are available...'
     - right click on the item design_2 and choose Evaluate
+    - a wizard appears, click one the Finish button
     - a window appears, click on the 'Run' button
     - right click on the item chaos_2 and click on Modify

     .. image:: /developer_manual/validation/chaos_2_wizard.png